 Prohibited Storage Goods

 Common sense and state laws determine what may be stored.
 You alone control access to your storage space.
 Therefore, never store live animals, perishables, liquids, explosives, flammable liquids and fuels, toxic materials, or other items that need a controlled environment.
-We require you to drain the fuel from gasoline engines before storing in one of our units.
+We require you to drain the fuel from gasoline engines before storing them in one of our units.

-Organize your Storage.
+Organize your Storage

 Nothing is more frustrating than trying to find something in a disorganized room.
-Here at GoldKey , we don't want your storage experience to be stressful.
+Here at GoldKey, we don't want your storage experience to be stressful.
 So we put together a couple of storage packing steps to help you find your things easier.

-Utilize the space we give you
+Use the space we give you

-Whether it’s a 5x5 unit or a 10x20, all of our units have a minimum eight foot ceiling.
+Whether it’s a 5x5 unit or a 10x20, all of our units have a minimum eight-foot ceiling.

 Stacking your boxes is key.
-There are a few ways to go about this; you can start with the heaviest items on the bottom; or you can categorize by stacking all the heavy items together, the medium weight/sized items together & the lightest on top.
+There are a few ways to go about this; you can start with the heaviest items on the bottom; or you can categorize them by stacking all the heavy items together, the medium weight/sized items together & the lightest on top.

 Aisles are key